stuartpb/surpass/README.md

 ## Gross Simplification

+**Details not final.** This aspect of surpass is still experimental, and is subject to heavy changes as I gather more data about its operation going forward.

 Communicates the input state, a la Lotus's Hieroglyphics or Chroma-Hash, without exposing significant details of the password.

 - Doesn't show until the user has gone at least 1/3 second without typing